cisco-simonyang/dne-programming-part1/docs/_posts/0000-01-01-devnet-intro.md

 ---
 layout: slide
-title: "Welcome to <br/> Cisco DevNet Express!"
+title: "Title"
 ---

-Please read `README.md` in the repository, and follow the instructions.
+change the filename to the following format.

+0000-<group number: 00, 01>-<member number>-your name.

+Example: `0000-01-01-simyung.md`

+Delete above lines and ***Write anything you want here***!